 At Lund Hjort everyone, young as well as old, is welcome to try deer herding.
 Available every evening during the summer season.
 Phone +47 95 94 37 89 for more information and to book tickets.

 Hiking along UNESCO listed fjords or on hisoric paths

 In Lærdal there are plenty of round trips on offer, for example along Vindhellaveien by Borgund Stave Church or on the longer Kongeveien (The Royal Road) across the Filefjell Mountain.
-From the centre of Lærdal, you can reach an altitude of 900 to 1,000 meters with magnificent views in just a couple of hours on foot.
+From the centre of Lærdal, you can reach an altitude of 2,952 to 3,280 feet with magnificent views in just a couple of hours on foot.

 At Borlo Bygdetun you can familiarise yourself with the intriguing history of Borgun, presented through a collection of buildings, tools and photographs.
 In the basement, hosts Kari and Dagfinn have opened a cinema and in the main building you can buy coffee and traditional bakery goods.
-Borlo Bygdetun is located around 40 kilometres from the centre, just by the crossing of E16 and rv 52.
+Borlo Bygdetun is located around 25 miles from the center, just by the crossing of E16 and rv 52.
 Phone +47 41 69 04 35 for more information and to book tickets.

 Find out about fish

 Get close to wild salmon at Norsk Villakssenter.
 Watch a prize winning film about the life of the pink fish in the Lærdalselva River and their migration to the Atlantic Ocean.
 There is a café and a shop on the premises.

 The Sogn Kunstsenter, next to Norsk Villakssenter, is an art center that focuses on the local artist Hans Gjesme and his work.
 There is also a café and a shop.